chauncy-crib/tagprobot/README.md

 2. Restart your bash session and install node using NVM: `nvm install node`
 3. In this directory, install the node packages, including webpack: `npm install`

+## Testing the App
+- Run `npm test`.
+This will lint your test files, and then run them.

 ## Running the App
 - Run `npm run build`.
 This will start webpack, which will "watch" the files in `src/` and will update the bundle automatically.
 This will also run eslint whenever your code changes so you can see if the linter fails.
 - To test your code, make sure webpack is running and copy-paste the code in `public/bundle.js` into tampermonkey.